Thinking of living in Madrid? Find out how safe Madrid is, which areas to avoid at night, and the worst neighborhoods to know in 2026.

 Generally speaking, there's no particular neighborhood in Madrid that counts as dangerous.
 But some areas in certain neighborhoods are best avoided, especially at night, if you don't want to worry about feeling uneasy.

 San Blas is a suburban neighborhood located in the south part of Madrid.
-It’s a newly developing region, so you can find many affordable housing options in this neighborhood.
+It's a newly developing region, so you can find many affordable housing options in San Blas.

 There used to be drug dealing, robbery, and street fights incidents in San Blas, but the area has gotten better with the latest developments.
 Since it's very residential, there're also not many nightlife venues in San Blas.
 As a result, the streets are empty at night and not as brightly lit as in the city center.

-The Southwest district of Madrid, Carabanchel, is one of the most diverse neighborhoods.
-It’s a developing area with many working immigrant residents and the newly built 10km long Parque Madrid Rí park.
+The Southwest neighborhood of Madrid, Carabanchel, is one of the most diverse neighborhoods.
+It's a developing area with many working immigrant residents and the newly built 10km long Parque Madrid Rí park.

 Centro Madrid is the heart of Madrid.
 This area has all the historical quarters, shopping sites, and main touristic attractions.
 It's also one of the busiest areas as it consists of several popular neighborhoods to live in, such as Sol, Malasaña, Chueca, La Latina, and Lavapiés.
 It's also home to Madrid's most famous street: Gran Via.